RickCarlino/KoalaCards/README.md

 Hey there!
 Welcome to KoalaSRS, a fun and friendly Korean-only [spaced repetition system](https://en.wikipedia.org/wiki/Spaced_repetition) that's all about listening and speaking skills.
 We teach vocabulary using fully-formed sentences, not just boring word/definition pairs.
 KoalaSRS captures your voice input using speech-to-text and uses the super-smart GPT-3 for human-like test assessments and corrections.
 That means that the app is clever enough to mark your answers as "close enough" and can even give you optional feedback about _why_ you were wrong (Called "coaching"- UI is not built yet but early experiments are promising).
 It can explain sentences that don't make sense or have unknown vocabulary. 🧠

-## Private Beta
+## Private Alpha

-I am running a privately hosted server instance of this server.
-Please contact me via my blog/LinkedIn/Mastodon/etc if you are interested in trying it out.
+I am privately hosting an instance of KoalaSRS.
+Please contact me via my blog/LinkedIn/Mastodon/etc if you are interested in trying it out or want to help with alpha testing.

 ## UNDER CONSTRUCTION ⚠️